R2D2-11/process-automation-platform/devia360-portfolio/docs/automations/01-kanban-engine.md

 ### Real-time visibility

-The Kanban board polls the backend every 30–60 seconds.
+The Kanban board polls the backend every 30 seconds.
 Supervisors see:

-- **All active OPs** organized by stage
+- All active OPs organized by stage
-- **Who is assigned** to each order
+- Who is assigned to each order
-- **Time in current stage** — orders sitting too long are visually flagged
+- Time in current stage.
+Orders sitting too long are visually flagged
-- **Blocked orders** — highlighted immediately when they can't advance
+- Blocked orders.
+Highlighted immediately when they can't advance

 No phone calls.
 No walking to someone's desk.
 No "I thought Juan had it."